vain0x/milone-lang/docs/refs/let_expressions.md

     assert (squareSum 3 4 = 25)
 ```

-These type annotations are recommended for readability, but optional:
+These type ascriptions are recommended for readability, but optional:

 ```fsharp
     let squareSum x y = x * x + y * y